isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_release.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Release a previously acquired BPF cpumask.
+Release a previously acquired BPF CPU-mask.

 ## Definition

-Releases a previously acquired reference to a BPF cpumask.
-When the final reference of the BPF cpumask has been released, it is subsequently freed in an RCU callback in the BPF memory allocator.
+Releases a previously acquired reference to a BPF CPU-mask.
+When the final reference of the BPF CPU-mask has been released, it is subsequently freed in an RCU callback in the BPF memory allocator.

 <!-- [KFUNC_DEF] -->